 Health, Physical Education, and Recreation

-There are scholarship opportunities in Co-Lin's Athletic Training program for student athletic trainers.
+There are scholarship opportunities in Co-Lin's Athletic Training program for student aides.
 The HPR Division offers healthy-lifestyle community opportunities not only for students, but also for the community.

 Athletic Training work environments can include high schools, colleges, universities, professional sports teams, hospitals, rehabilitation clinics, physicians' offices, corporate and industrial institutions, the military, and the performing arts.
 Regardless of their work environment, athletic trainers practice athletic training (or provide athletic training services) according to their education and state practice act.
 The practice of athletic training encompasses the prevention, examination, diagnosis, treatment, and rehabilitation of emergent, acute, subacute, and chronic neuromusculoskeletal conditions and certain medical conditions in order to minimize subsequent impairments, functional limitations, disabilities, and societal limitations.